 firstname.lastname@example.org.
 If usernames and passwords don't match up, those users won't be able to log in after the integration!

 - If you'd like to import calendars from Populi Calendar to Google Calendar, tell us which Calendars.
-We can import both the Populi "School Calendar" and individual user Calendars.
+We can import the Populi "School Calendar," but not individual Populi User Calendars.
 If you've already been using Google Calendar, importing Populi Calendars might duplicate events.

 - Notify your users of the upcoming changes:

 - They will now log in to Google Apps with their Populi password.

 - They will need to update settings in desktop clients like Outlook and Thunderbird.